 There are various criteria used to define a “conforming” mortgage product.
 But the size of the loan is one of the most important criteria, from a borrower’s perspective.

 Freddie Mac and Fannie Mae will only purchase loans up to a certain amount.
 These maximum amounts, or limits, vary by county and are updated every year.

 ‘Jumbo’ Mortgages Are Still Widely Available

-Borrowers who wish to obtain a mortgage loan in an amount that exceeds the 2017 conforming limits still have options.
+Borrowers who wish to obtain a mortgage loan for an amount that exceeds the 2023 conforming limits for their county still have options.
 When a home loan exceeds the caps set by the Federal Housing Finance Agency, it is referred to as a “jumbo” mortgage product, and it cannot be sold to Fannie Mae or Freddie Mac.